ccpu/babel-plugin-react-defaultprops/README.md

 # babel-react-defaultprops

-A babe plugin that extracts es6 default parameters and append it to the component.
+A babel plugin that extracts es6 default parameters and append it to the component property named `__defaultProps`.

 ## Usage